bebenlebricolo/events-manager/trunk/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.7.2 =
+* fixed subsite events in MS Global mode not being able to save new events and resulting in orphaned entries in wp_em_events table
+* added admin tool to allow removal of orphaned events in wp_em_events database table
+* improved detection and handling of orphaned events when being displayed

 = 5.7.1 =
 * fix for wierd headers PHP error due to corrupted <?php on line 1 of admin/em-ms-options.php
 * fixed minor PHP warning on settings page